Patidar: History

 The Kanbis' economic well-being was enhanced further from the 1860s due to improvements in crop selection, farming methods and transportation.
 They began to diversify their business interests and some with higher status also replaced the field labour of their families – especially the women – with hired labour in an attempt to emulate the Bania communities, who had Vaishya status in the varna ranking system.
 The Kanbis had been of the low caste Shudra rank.

 The Kanbis also claimed equal status with the Rajputs, who had formerly been the dominant caste in the region.
 The Rajputs, who claimed to be Kshatriyas, lost their landownership to the Kanbis, and were forced to become their tenants.
 The Kanbis also claimed Kshatriya status, mirroring the Rajputs.
 The Kanbis/Patidars mirrored the Rajputs in that they both claimed to be of Kshatriya status, hired genealogists to fabricate genealogies, and hired bards to concoct warrior legends about their pasts.
+Traditionally the bards and Brahmins had maintained that the Kanbis had always been farmers, but in 1912 the Kanbis published Origin and History of Kanbi Kshatriya in Gujarati, attempting to link the Kanbis with the Ikshvaku clan of Kshatriyas.
+According to Jyotindra Jain, the Kanbis have never ruled any territory except the estates of Patadi, Dhasa, Rai, and Sankali.

 The Patidars began trading indigo in the 19th century.

 The Patidars heavily benefited from the British Raj, and were able to use their land drainage systems, better agriculture, and the growth of a money economy to prosper.
 The growth of Ahmedabad during the British Raj gave the Patidars a market to sell goods.

+In the 19th century due to the declining profitability of agriculture, many Kanbis took advantage of new opportunities afforded by British rule, with many migrating to towns like Ahmedabad and Cambay where they became weavers, traders, and moneylenders.

 In 1891, around ten percent of Leva and Kadva Kanbis were literate.

-The Kaḍvās used to have a unique marriage custom in which marriages were only conducted once every ten years.
-Once every ten years the Brahmin priests and astrologers of the Umiya temple in Unjha would select a special date in the month of Vaisākh, with an alternate date a fortnight afterwards.
-This once-in-a-decade procedure led to child, infant, and even fetus marriages (assuming opposite sex) among the Kaḍvās.
-If the bride was underage, she would live with her father until she becomes of age.
-If the parents of a girl failed to acquire a suitable match for their daughter, the girl was married to a bunch of flowers, whereupon the flowers would be thrown into a well or river and the girl officially a widow.
-Alternatively a married man would be bribed to marry the girl and divorce her as soon as the ceremony was over.
-After both options the girl would then be "remarried" at anytime according to the simple natra rite.
-Each family would host a caste dinner on the selected special date of marriage.
-A similar practice was done by Bharwads.
+The Kadvas used to have a unique marriage custom in which marriages were only conducted once every ten years.
 This marriage custom was noted to be in decline by 1911.
 In 1922, the Kadva Seva Mandal organized a caste conference which abolished the deccenial marriage custom.